-Reiki, a spiritual/vibrational healing practice commonly facilitated through light touch, is one modality that is readily integrated with other therapies.
+Reiki, a spiritual/vibrational healing practice commonly facilitated though light touch. is one modality that is readily integrated with other therapies.
 Although it was not on the original menu of services provided by PPCS, Reiki was added after spiritual chaplain and Reiki master Landis Vance observed how quickly it soothed distressed patients during chaplaincy visits.
 The goal of Reiki treatment is to bring the patient into balance on physical, mental, emotional, and spiritual levels.
 Reiki is flexible in delivery, in that treatment can be offered either as a stand-alone protocol lasting up to an hour, as a brief intervention, or in combination with any medical procedure, medication, or other complementary therapy.
 Vance frequently uses Reiki in combination with other therapies in the outpatient clinic, and observes that it appears to enhance the effectiveness of other interventions.

 The Clinical Center's two Reiki masters (advanced Reiki practitioners who can also train others in Reiki) provide most of the Reiki treatment there.
 However, other medical personnel have been trained to offer Reiki to patients in acute need, to themselves, and to other staff.
 Occasionally, the Reiki masters at PPCS train patients they are treating, as well as their family members, to practice Reiki to care for themselves and one another.
-Both Reiki masters report that family members deeply value having a skill to relieve the patient's suffering and to support themselves through the multileveled trauma that serious illness brings to a family.
+Both Reiki masters report that family members deeply value having a skill to relieve the patient's suffering and to support themselves through the multi-leveled trauma that serious illness brings to a family.
 Indeed, it is not a specific disease, but rather a patient's overall state that alerts Berger to suggest Reiki, she says.
 She looks for anxiety, pain, or evidence of emotional or spiritual distress.
-Since Reiki soothes psychosocial-spiritual discomfort, Berger says it has the potential to benefit anyone.
-Additionally, there is preliminary research evidence on biological markers that supports Reiki's ability to precipitate the relaxation response.
-1-3 touch.
-Hartman says Reiki can effectively address a range of physical pain, the excruciating systemic pain of sickle cell anemia, acute localized cancer pain, or overall post-surgical trauma.
+Since Reiki soothes psycho-social-spiritual discomfort, Berger says it has the potential to benefit anyone.
+Additionally, there is preliminary research evidence on biological markers that supports Reiki's ability to precipitate the relaxation response.(1-3)

+According to Joani Hartman, massage therapist and Reiki master at the Clinical Center, Reiki has the ability to soothe even patients undergoing painful procedures, and it is not uncommon for patients screaming with intractable pain to become composed within 5-10 minutes of Reiki touch.
+Hartman says Reiki can effectively address a range of physical pain, the excruciating systemic pain of sickle cell anemia, acute localized cancer pain or overall post-surgical trauma.
 Berger notes, "Reiki can work on the physical as well as the psychosocial/spiritual levels," and adds, "Reiki addresses not only anxiety and pain, but also the spiritual suffering that frequently presents as anxiety and pain."
-Berger says, "Reiki gets at issues that we can't always get to in a very noninvasive way, and gives internal peace."
+Berger says, "Reiki gets at issues that we can't always get to in a very non-invasive way, and gives internal peace."